sebastianx9407x/mips-simulator/README.md

 This project is still a work in progess as I will update with a list of instructions supported and intend on adding gui later down the road than entirely terminal based.

-# Goal
+## Goals

 This project aims to achieve a level of similarity to the MARS simulator, an open-source tool for simulating MIPS processors.
-For reference and inspiration, you can explore the MARS simulator at MARS Simulator.
+For reference and inspiration, you can explore the MARS simulator at [MARS Simulator](https://courses.missouristate.edu/KenVollmar/MARS/index.htm).

 ## Features